From the 'Battle of Flodden' the Hume had cried 'Home Home!'

 <<< A JBL Co-Motional sports a single-pleated rubberized paper edge, seen as a shiny surround just like the two-pleated one in the Savard above lending the larger diameter a longer excursion but these are tight and aimed at low D.F.
 (Damping Factor) amplifiers.
 One way to lower your Damping Factor is with a longer becoming shorter length of speaker wire, until it sounds just about right and using an old, wore out garden tool cable that's still good for stereo.

-EX-330 capacitor decoupled speaker, g.o. transformer, separate boards, long life.
+Below, EX-330 capacitor decoupled speaker, g.o. transformer, separate boards.

 Left, the ribbed cone full range driver from EMI, based on their tweeter sums up Britain in the 1960s compared to Japan.
 There was a 'make do, win the war' style attitude long after the wars had ended and there continued a preoccupation with past British Empire global imperialism and the efforts made were very expensive for the consumer to buy and largely aimed at the aristocracy or the middle-class.
 The early AMSTRAD sets were really middle-class and into the 1980s...